DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 ## Marketing Tools

 Both Match.com and Okcupid.com provided information that instructed daters on different ways to present themselves.
-Match.com has an “advice center” that gives direction on how to write the perfect first email, pick out the perfect outfit, be sensual on the first date, and win anyone over.
+Match.com has an "advice center" that gives direction on how to write the perfect first email, pick out the perfect outfit, be sensual on the first date, and win anyone over.
 To illustrate, according to Match.com, to write the perfect
-email: 1) keep it simple, 2) be honest, 3) mention something specific from the person’s profile, 4) let your voice come through, 5) have fun with the format, and 6) check your spelling.
+email: 1) keep it simple, 2) be honest, 3) mention something specific from the person's profile, 4) let your voice come through, 5) have fun with the format, and 6) check your spelling.
 However, daters should not:
-1) focus on your match’s looks, 2) go on and on via email, 3) ask too many questions, 4) use edgy humor, 5) send multiple users the same message, or 6) rely on sexual innuendo.
+1) focus on your match's looks, 2) go on and on via email, 3) ask too many questions, 4) use edgy humor, 5) send multiple users the same message, or 6) rely on sexual innuendo.
 Essentially the site attempts to teach people to be polite and avoid taking risks.
 According to online